The Greatest (Sia song): Chart performance

 Upon the song's release, "The Greatest" debuted on several charts worldwide, including the US Billboard Hot 100 at number 52, UK Singles Chart at 49, and Australian Singles Chart at number 25, and achieved top ten debuts in France, New Zealand, Scotland, Finland, Norway, Hungary, Spain, and Sweden.
-In its second week on UK Singles Chart, the song climbed to number 5, making it Sia's ninth top ten single on that chart, and Kendrick's second.
+In its second week on the UK Singles Chart, the song climbed to number 5, making it Sia's ninth top ten single on that chart, and Kendrick's second.
 It later rose to number 2 in Australia, number 1 in Switzerland, and number 18 in the US.

-In its fourth week on the singles chart, "The Greatest" was certified Gold in both Australia and Canada.
+In its fourth week on the singles chart, "The Greatest" was certified gold in both Australia and Canada.

 Music video

 The music video was directed by Sia and Daniel Askill and choreographed by Ryan Heffington.
 The director of photography was Mathieu Plainfosse.
-It was released on 5 September 2016 and has been viewed on YouTube more than 750 million times.
+It was released on 5 September 2016 and has been viewed on YouTube more than 790 million times as of August 2023.

 Writers from several media outlets, including E!
 Online, Cosmopolitan, Variety, People magazine, concluded that the video was a tribute to the victims of the Orlando nightclub shooting.
 The video opens with a low drone and cuts between shots of an upset Maddie Ziegler painting rainbow colours on her cheeks.
 She frees 48 other young spirits trapped in a cage (49 being the number of people killed in the shooting); their freedom is short-lived, however.
 Later, a wall is seen filled with bullet holes as everyone falls to the ground, and tears stream down Ziegler's face.
 Kornhaber wrote:

 Absent of any social context, it's all striking and beautiful and ineffably sad.
 With the knowledge that it was inspired by queer youths and friends gunned down in the act of coming together and enjoying themselves, it becomes almost unbearably poignant.
 Sia keeps singing about having stamina; Kendrick Lamar's verse, omitted from the video, is all about surviving adversity and haters.
 What’s so potent about the video—and so specifically awful about this massacre—is that its subjects do seem to have struggled and triumphed to find the freedom to flip out together, and they are still cut down.
 It's bookended by Ziegler crying: As is appropriate, there's no take-home moral to make what happened seem okay.

 The music video was nominated for Best Video at the ARIA Music Awards of 2017.